GalMalach08/jun-graph-assignment/submission.md

 ![Knowledge Graph – Middle School Building Project](screenshots/merge-graph.png)
 * Using only 30,000 characters from the scrape due to performence issues

+All screenshots included in this submission were generated using the `llama3.2:3b` model.

 ## What I Would Improve